Fixing Our Foulups

 Every situation here is based on something that has actually happened to me.
 They didn’t all happen in one shift, or even in one decade.
 However, I remember each clearly because of how they impacted me.
 From them, I learned how to be a more effective controller and recover more quickly when I miss something.

 Making a mistake isn’t the end of the world.
 However, good controllers are often judged not as much by the errors we make, but by how we handle our errors.
 The worst thing a controller can do after goofing is to compound it by making rash decisions.
-Instead, by relying on foresight and proven techniques, he can put himself and the pilots under his purview safely back on the right track. data-src=
+Instead, by relying on foresight and proven techniques, he can put himself and the pilots under his purview safely back on the right track. src=

 Be Positive